-Glass Cannon: She syncs her attacks to her Persona's, but is weak without Konohana Sakuya and cannot sustain too much damage.
+Glass Cannon: She syncs her attacks to her Persona's and can fill the screen with powerful fire attacks, but she is weak without Konohana-Sakuya and cannot sustain too much damage.

 Hot Wind: Her portrait, also described in detail in Story mode when she summons her Persona.

 The Hyena: As usual.
-In her story mode, she laughs at General Teddie's cape.
+In her story mode, she laughs at General Teddie's outfit.

-Akihiko's "hakamantle" also sends her into a laughing fit in The Ultimax.
+Akihiko's "hakamantle" also sends her into a laughing fit in Ultimax.

 All Just a Dream: Parodied.
 Spends half the story thinking the whole tournament is a dream, since he fell into his new flat-screen TV while sleeping.
 You can either make him snap out of it, or get a joke ending by making him continue to believe the whole thing's a dream.
 Also, in Teddie's story, he didn't 'get up' until the very end after everyone else took care of the Big Bad Duumvirate.

-Awesome but Impractical: As this dude shows, he can use a One More Cancel to chain both his supers together (notable because of one of them being a command grab super, the type that typically hits For Massive Damage & is hard to hit with to compensate).
-That said, it requires him to be in Awakened Mode, and for him to have 150 SP (100 for the supers, 50 for the cancel).
+Awesome, but Impractical: As this dude shows, he can use a One More Cancel to chain both his supers together (notable because of one of them being a command grab super, the type that typically hits For Massive Damage and is hard to hit with to compensate).
+That said, it requires him to be in Awakened Mode (or in Shadow Kanji's case, activate Shadow Frenzy), and for him to have 150 SP (100 for the supers, 50 for the cancel).

-Badass: Need we remind you that he took on an entire biker gang & won one time?
+Badass: Need we remind you that he once took on an entire biker gang by himself and won?

 Paper People: He can use this to his advantage in battle to dodge high attacks.
-He also becomes this when he gets hungry, and it turns out to be useful in his escape from inside the closet he was.
-In Akihiko's story, he becomes this after their fight against each other.
+He also becomes this when he gets hungry, and it turns out to be useful in his escape from the closet he was stuffed in during his story mode.
+In Akihiko's story, he becomes this after their fight.